r3eckon/BNG-BeamLegalRacing/README.md

 * Tuning Menu
 * Paint Edit Menu

+The UI app is best placed at the top center of the screen with a size of at least **500x500**.

 First time players: the imgui unit detection feature may fail to properly register your unit setting.

 Toggling back and forth between metric and imperial fixes this issue.
 The UI will then show correct units.